spacebarchat/docs/docs/setup.md

 You need to install nodejs from [nodejs.org](https://nodejs.org/) or your package manager.

-Now you can clone and start the server, by executing this in the terminal/shell:
+Now you can clone and start the server by executing this in the terminal/shell:

 ```
 git clone https://github.com/fosscord/fosscord-server